The Dirac Vacuum in Discrete Spacetime: Discussion

 A very interesting paper \rcite{eon2023relativistic} recently presented a quantum cellular model of quantum electrodynamics in 2+1-D and 3+1-D. In a section of this paper on pair creation, the authors introduce a construction of the Dirac sea in which all the antiparticle degrees of freedom are populated.
 This is associated with a product state in which exactly half of the fermionic modes at each site are occupied.
 However, we would expect that, although the Dirac sea has a simple structure in momentum and energy space, it would have a highly entangled structure in position and not be represented by a separable state (as shown by the vacuum correlation functions in continuum QFT \cite{peskin2018introduction}).
 Another limitation of this construction is that the unitary in the QCA for the mass term seems to be causing pair production (even when we set the electromagnetic interaction off by setting the coupling constant to zero in the model).
 It would be very interesting to consider alternative constructions of the Dirac sea in this QCA model, which are closer to those we consider here, to simulate QED.

 We argued earlier that we would expect pair creation at the high energy boundary of the Dirac sea in a discrete time model, based on energy conservation arguments, in a similar spirit to Dirac's original argument \cite{dirac1930theory}.
-It would be very interesting to calculate such effects from an explicit interacting model, which could be developed either by adding an additional unitary interaction to the quantum cellular automata, or by adding additional physically motivated fields.
-It would be particularly interesting to consider these effects in QCAs simulating QED in 1+1-D and 3+1-D \cite{arrighi2020quantum,sellapillay2022discrete,eon2023relativistic}, or by coupling fermionic fields to free photon QCA models which have been developed \cite{bisio2016quantum,d2017quantum}.
-However, the appropriate mathematical tools to calculate scattering amplitudes in these models require further development.
+Additionally, we also show that we should have modular energy conservation if we were to deal with an interacting QCA perturbatively (Appendix \ref{sec:fermi}).
+In this paper, we have provided arguments on why the aforementioned problem is likely to exist; it would be very interesting to calculate such effects from an explicit interacting model, which could be developed either by adding an additional unitary interaction to the quantum cellular automata, or by adding additional physically motivated fields.
+One approach would be to look at free photon QCA models\cite{bisio2016quantum,d2017quantum,brun2025quantum}.
+However, in such models, we do not yet have a way to couple fermions with photons using a local unitary that gives the correct interaction term in the continuum limit.
+Alternatively, we can look at QCAs simulating Quantum Electrodynamics in 1+1-D and 3+1-D \cite{arrighi2020quantum,sellapillay2022discrete,eon2023relativistic}.
+While these models do simulate interactions between a gauge field and Dirac particles, we do not have an idea on how to write the free vacuum state or photon states in such models.
 When introducing the Dirac sea in these models, we would also have to be careful to distinguish the free Dirac vacuum from the interacting vacuum \textemdash a distinction that also exists for continuum QFT and is not unique to QCA models\footnote{Suppose we have a Hamiltonian $H=H_0+V$ where $H_0$ determines the free evolution and $V$ the interaction.
 Then, the free vacuum (for instance, the Dirac vacuum) is the lowest energy eigenstate of $H_0$ and the true interacting vacuum is the lowest energy eigenstate of $H$.}.

 In order for the quantum cellular automata models to simulate the physics we observe, it is important that a relatively stable total energy can be defined.
 Due to the modular nature of energy, this means that interaction terms which would generate $2 \pi/ \delta t $ of energy (with respect to the free particle model) should be suppressed.
 This is a key problem for discrete time approaches to resolve.